 I was raised in Colby, Kansas, (far northwestern Kansas) out near the Kansas/Colorado border, where the arid wind always blows.
 Colby is 235 miles east of Denver, CO, and 400 miles west of Kansas City.
 It’s out in the High Plains in the middle of nowhere. 🙂

-Dad and mom were hard-working people.
-They grew up on farms on the Kansas High Plains.
+I am the second of 5 kids.
+Dad and mom were hard-working people, who always tried to treat people the way they wanted to be treated.
+They both grew up on farms on the Kansas High Plains.
 Neither was afraid to put in a full day’s work.
-My folks took us all to church, and they expected their kids to work hard.
-We all work hard, still.
+We always went to church on Sunday, and everyone was expected to work hard.
 My dad used to joke that his favorite verse in the Bible was, “Work harder!”

-After my campus ministry days, I worked for 3 years in administration for InterVarsity Christian Fellowship and then spent about 6 years serving in a larte Vineyard Church in Urbana [2,500], doing pastoral care.
+After my campus ministry days, I worked for 3 years in administration for InterVarsity Christian Fellowship and then spent about 6 years serving in a large Vineyard Church in Urbana [2,500], doing pastoral care.

 For the last 10 years I have directed a ministry to pastors, a small nonprofit called Pastor-to-Pastor Initiatives.
 Mostly I meet with pastors and Christian leaders, encouraging them to stay the course.
 I counsel, mentor, coach, preach in churches, and occasionally serve congregations as their interim pastor.
 This ministry a good fit for me.
 I have had the honor of serving more than 200 pastors.
 Jennifer and I have led about 20 marriage retreats specifically geared toward pastors, and I lead seminars for church staffs discovering an emotionally healthy ministry.

 Jennifer and I like to hike together, and I enjoy writing the Sunday religion column for the Champaign-Urbana, IL, News-Gazette.